ayushwashere/sudoku.ai/README.md

 5. hybird optimizations
 6. scrape multiple sudoku's from somewhere online and extablish a dataset
 7. think about other AI solutions like genetic algorithms, bayesian models and reinforcement learning

+How would one generate a sudoku puzzle??
+1. create a random grid
+2. remove a random number
+3. check if the grid is UNIQUE and solvable
+4. repeat step 2

+I feel that generating puzzles at this time is not the best idea... instead work on:
+--> bringing this in front of people. implement a GUI --> exploring different AI techniques for solving the problem